aryanbains/Learn-fast/readme.md

 🔹 Gamification – Encourage consistent learning through rewards.

 🤝 Contributing
 We welcome contributions!
-To contribute:
+To contribute-

 Fork the repo & create a new branch.
 Make your changes & test thoroughly.